Skip to main content

 E2E Test Participation

-VFS teams should create at least one Cypress test spec in a tests/e2e folder in your product’s directory that follows the conventions described in the Writing an end-to-end test document.
-See End-to-end testing with Cypress for more information about writing Cypress tests on the platform.
+Teams must create at least one Cypress test spec in a tests/e2e folder in the product's directory following conventions in Writing an end-to-end test.

 Unit Test Coverage